Azure-Samples/active-directory-javascript-graphapi-v2/README.md

 A simple vanilla JavaScript single-page application which demonstrates how to configure [MSAL.JS Core](https://www.npmjs.com/package/msal) to login, logout, protect a route, and acquire an access token for a protected resource such as [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview).

-**Note:** A detailed tutorial covering this sample can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-javascript).
+**Note:** A quickstart guide covering this sample can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-javascript).

 ## Contents